 - An attendance note is usually focused on the key points of the meeting and provides a succinct summary of the discussion.
 It is easier to refer back to than a lengthy recording.

-Communicating where there are domestic abuse and/or safeguarding concerns
+Communicating where there are domestic abuse and/or safeguarding concerns.

 Victims of abuse may have very specific issues in communicating their needs and in respect of capacity issues.
 They may find it difficult to admit or to talk about the abuse that has happened within the relationship and some victims of abuse can be unaware of the abuse that has been perpetrated against them especially if it relates to controlling or coercive behaviour or issues related to specific cultural or community traditions or what has become accepted within the family as ‘normal’ behaviour.

-Members need to be able to talk with individuals about issues of abuse and need to establish a ‘safe’ environment for client and practitioner to be able to talk about the relationship and how e.g. decisions were made, whether the client can readily identify either themselves or their partner as the decision maker within the relationship, who controlled e.g. family finances and what happened when there was an argument between them etc.
+Members need to be able to talk with individuals about issues of abuse and need to establish a ‘safe’ environment for client and practitioner to be able to talk about the relationship and how e.g., decisions were made, whether the client can readily identify either themselves or their partner as the decision maker within the relationship, who controlled e.g., family finances and what happened when there was an argument between them etc.

 Individuals who are victims of abuse may lack the capacity to speak or negotiate on their own behalf.
 They may find it difficult to make decisions and may be very aware of the consequences of doing either (even if they have left the relationship).
 Resolution’s Domestic Abuse Alert Toolkit is available to assist members where domestic abuse may have been, is or has been a feature of a relationship and members should also be aware of the Good Practice Guide on Domestic Abuse Cases.
 (Information in respect of domestic abuse and safeguarding matters is set for mediator members in the FMC Code of Practice and the Resolution Mediation Handbook).

 Data protection and GDPR

 There is extensive guidance generally available in respect of the General Data Protection Regulation and more widely in respect of data protection and individuals’ rights to privacy.
 For example, members are referred to the Law Society’s Advice and guidance on GDPR compliance and the Information Commissioner’s Office Guide to the General Data Protection Regulation. (information for mediator members is set out in the Mediation Handbook).